geemus/recipes/recipes/Treats/peanut_butter_change-ups.md

 10. Portion with medium cookie scoop, leaving 1 1/2 inches between.
 11. Sprinkle portioned dough with sugar.
 12. Bake 17-19 minutes, rotating pans top to bottom and front to back after 10 minutes, or until golden brown.
-13. Transfer baking sheets to racks and wait for 2 minutes, then lift cookies onto racsk to cool completely.
+13. Transfer baking sheets to racks and wait for 2 minutes, then lift cookies onto racks to cool completely.
 14. Repeat for remaining cookies, ensuring baking sheets have cooled before reusing.

 *Note*: Can freeze portioned dough for up to 2 months before cooking, or finished cookies can be kept covered at room temperature for up to 5 days.